maplant/al-jabr/README.md

 Matrices can be indexed by either their native column major storage or by the more natural row major method.
 In order to use row-major indexing, call `.index` or `.index_mut` on the matrix with a pair of indices.
-Calling `.index.` with a single index will produce a Vector representing the appropriate column of the matrix.
+Calling `.index` with a single index will produce a Vector representing the appropriate column of the matrix.

 ```rust